m760622/SwiftUI-Mixtape-Player/README.md

 ### Future Features/Improvements:
-Theres a number of features and improvements to make that I hope to implement sometime like, a seeking bar to scrub through songs, support for album covers, and storing mixtapes and songs more efficiently.
+Theres a number of features and improvements to make that I hope to implement sometime like, a seeking bar to scrub through songs, support for picking cover art from camera roll not only files app, and storing mixtapes and songs more efficiently.